-We are delighted to announce the launch of the East Midlands Network for Economics Education (EMNEE)—a new collaborative initiative bringing together economics educators from across the region.
+We are delighted to announce the East Midlands Network for Economics Education (EMNEE)—a new collaborative initiative bringing together economics educators from across the region.

-We invite all colleagues at East Midlands University institutions and interested in economics education—whether you teach economics directly or in related disciplines—to join us for this inaugural event introducing the aims of EMNEE and outlining opportunities for involvement, including future seminars, collaborative projects, and professional development.
-The session also includes two keynote speakers discussing their research in the field of economics pedagogy.
+We invite all colleagues at East Midlands University institutions and interested in economics education—whether you teach economics directly or in related disciplines—to join the network.
+We have a range of opportunities for involvement, including seminars, collaborative projects, and professional development.

 Join EMNEEs mailing list